-How to Safely Drill Metal
+How to Drill a Hole Through Metal

 Rotating drill bits can be hazardous if your metalworking rig is not set up correctly.
 To safely drill metal, use a vise to secure the metal piece to a stable work surface before drilling.

 You can drill metal in a variety of ways using a portable drill or a drill press.

 Because of the force of its rotating bit, a drill press can be hazardous.
 Work clamped too loosely can be caught by the spinning bit and sent flying, or clothing can get tangled in the bit.

 Choose the most effective drill speed, expressed in revolutions per minute (rpm), by finding the hole diameter in the left-hand column and the metal you are drilling in one of the three right-hand columns.
 These figures are approximate and may not correspond exactly to the speeds that are recommended by the manufacturer of your drill press.
 In general, the smaller the metal bit and the softer the metal, the faster the speed you will need.

 You may frequently need to make holes in sheet metal to accommodate fasteners and other mechanical parts that require an opening of an exact size.
 Although an ordinary electric hand drill bores a hole that is precise enough for some of these needs, use a drill press for more professional work.
 This machine combines a powerful, variable-speed drill with a secure, adjustable work surface.
 You change the drill's speed by moving a motor-driven belt from one pulley-step to another.
 In this way, you can vary the torque, or turning force, of the drill to suit the hardness of the metal.